 This Irish Soda Bread recipe is really more like a quick bread, but tastes like you labored over it all day.
 It’s been on my bucket list forever and I finally tested it out last week, since St. Patrick’s Day is right around the corner.

-I adapted it from Ina Garten, baking it in a cast iron skillet instead of on a sheet pan (which also works!), omitting the orange zest (because I was lazy), and using raisins instead of currants (because, omg, where are currants in the grocery store??)
+I adapted this recipe from Ina Garten, baking it in a cast iron skillet instead of on a sheet pan (which also works!), omitting the orange zest (because I was lazy), and using raisins instead of currants (because, omg, where are currants in the grocery store??)
 The house smelled amazing and the taste sent me into a frenzy, just like all freshly baked bread.

 The buttermilk and raisins are the secret to its deliciousness; it really doesn’t need anything else.
 But you also can’t go wrong with a little slab of butter or jam!